stjordanis/genji-jp/README.md

 ## Training data

 GPT-J 6B was pretrained on the [Pile](pile.eleuther.ai), a large scale curated dataset created by EleutherAI for the purpose of training this model.
-After the pre-training, it's finetuned on the python code that was taken from the Pile.
+After the pre-training, it's finetuned on our Japanese storytelling dataset.
+Check our blog post for more details.

 ### How to use